adnan-alhomssi/chrome-passwords/README.md

 # chrome-passwords

-Extract (Recover) locally saved passwords on Google Chrome and decrypt them.
+Extract (Recover) locally saved passwords and cookies (with -p ) on Google Chrome and decrypt them.
 C/C++ Implementation.

 ## How it works ?